ballerina-platform/ballerina-release/release-notes/swan-lake-GA-release-note.md

   }
   ```

-To view bug fixes, see the [GitHub milestone for Swan Lake 2201.0.0](https://github.com/ballerina-platform/ballerina-lang/issues?q=is%3Aissue+milestone%3A%22Ballerina+2201.0.0%22+label%3ATeam%2FCompilerFE+is%3Aclosed).
+To view bug fixes, see the [GitHub milestone for 2201.0.0 (Swan Lake)](https://github.com/ballerina-platform/ballerina-lang/issues?q=is%3Aissue+milestone%3A%22Ballerina+2201.0.0%22+label%3ATeam%2FCompilerFE+is%3Aclosed).

 ### Runtime Updates

-#### New Features

-#### Improvements

 #### Bug Fixes

-To view bug fixes, see the [GitHub milestone for Swan Lake 2201.0.0](https://github.com/ballerina-platform/ballerina-lang/issues?q=is%3Aissue+milestone%3A%22Ballerina+2201.0.0%22+is%3Aclosed+label%3ATeam%2FjBallerina).
+To view bug fixes, see the [GitHub milestone for 2201.0.0 (Swan Lake)](https://github.com/ballerina-platform/ballerina-lang/issues?q=is%3Aissue+milestone%3A%22Ballerina+2201.0.0%22+is%3Aclosed+label%3ATeam%2FjBallerina).

 ### Standard Library Updates